-For many Danes it is quite natural to let her child baptize.
+For many Danes it is quite natural to let their child baptize.
 Even if you are far away from Denmark, it can still be done and even at a Danish worship service.
-Call or Danish Church in Australia’s picture.email the priest and agree on a date for the baptism.
-You can agree with the pastor about baptism to take place in Danish or English.
+Give a call or send an email to The Danish Church in Sydney.
+The priest and you will agree on a date for the baptism and have a talk about if the baptism is to be held in Danish or English.

-We baptize in connection with the service.
+We baptize in connection with the Church Service.
 Before the baptism, the time and place of a baptismal conversation is discussed, where you talk about all the practicalities of baptism, the baptismal ritual and what the baptism means.

 Before the baptism, send the following papers to the Church office:

 You can send the papers by mail or attach them in an email.
 The papers must reach the church office no later than one week before the baptism and preferably before.

 The family must be a member of the Danish Church in Australia.

 You must find at least three sponsors (and a maximum of five).